-Get Rid of Scale on Orchids Once and For All
+Get Rid of Orchid Scale Once and For All

-There are not many pests that can severely damage an orchid collection, but along with mealy bugs and aphids, scale is one of orchids’ biggest pests.
+There are not many pests that can severely damage an orchid collection, but along with mealybugs and aphids, scale is one of orchids’ biggest pests.
 It is a small insect that can devastate a collection of orchids.
-A small infestation will result in marred areas on the leaves, and large infestation can kill the whole plant.
-The process to remove them can be complicated, but early detection and careful management can prevent the destruction of an orchid collection.
+A small infestation will result in marred areas on the leaves and large infestation can kill the whole plant.
+The process to remove them can be complicated but early detection and careful management can prevent the destruction they can cause.

 Different Types of Orchid Scale

-There are twenty-seven varieties of scale and two main types, soft scale and hard scale.
+There are 27 varieties of scale and two main types, soft scale and hard scale.
 Scale range in size from one to five millimeters and, in certain life stages, can be difficult to see without magnification.
-Male soft scale appears grayish to white and can look similar to mealy bugs.
+Male soft scale appears grayish to white and can look similar to mealybugs.
 Soft scale damages the plant by sucking sap from the plant.
-It also leaves behind a sticky excretion called honeydew, hard scale does not leave this excretion.
+It also leaves behind a sticky excretion called honeydew.
+Hard scale does not leave this excretion.
 A large infestation of males will appear powdery and white.
 Adult females create larger scales that protect eggs.
-Soft scale can be found along the underside of leaves, along the stem and even in the roots and rhizomes.
+Soft scale can be found along the underside of leaves, along the stem, and even in the roots and rhizomes.
 Cattelyas are particularly susceptible to a type of brown soft scale called Boisduval scale.
 Boisduval scale often appears on the undersides of leaves along the midribs and underneath the sheaths.
 It occurs naturally outdoors in California and Florida, but can appear in greenhouses in any climate.
 Hard scale is rarer on orchids, but can be identified by its hard brown domes of the adult female.

 The Life Cycle